glarue/jgi-query/README.md

 Main file categories in the report are numbered, as are files within each category.
 The selection syntax is `category_number`:`file_selection`, where `file_selection` is either a comma-separated list (e.g. `file1`, `file2`) or a contiguous range (e.g. `file1`-`file4`).
 For multiple parent categories and associated files, category/file list groupings are linked with semicolons (e.g. `category1`:`file1`,`file2`;`category2`:`file5`-`file8`).

+Additionally, there is a regex-based file selection option (enter "r" at the file selection prompt) which may be useful for selecting a large number of related files (see the [Python regex documentation](https://docs.python.org/3/library/re.html#re-syntax) for syntax information).
+For example, to retrieve all files with "AllModels" in their names, the regex query would be `.*AllModels.*` (no quotes).

 ### Sample output for _Nematostella vectensis_ (JGI abbreviation 'Nemve1')
 ```bash
 glarue@glarue-XPS-13 ~/Documents/Coding/Python/Research/jgi-query $ jgi-query.py Nemve1